Summoner-Network/summoner-core/README.md

 This repository is open source for visibility and usage.
 External developers are welcome to [open issues](../../issues) to report bugs, suggest improvements, or request new features.

 Direct code contributions to this repository are limited to internal team members.
+If you want to propose a concrete change, see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for the recommended workflow.

 If you would like to extend the project, we encourage you to explore our [documentation](https://github.com/Summoner-Network/summoner-docs/) on building modules and to use the [SDK template repository](https://github.com/Summoner-Network/summoner-sdk) as a starting point for creating safe, compatible extensions.